Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Ground states in the nonchiral-flat limit

 which fully occupies valley-spin flavors $\{\eta_j,s_j\}$ with $1\le j\le \text{min}(\nu_+,\nu_-)$.
 The nonchiral-flat U(4) irrep of state $|\Psi_{\nu,\nu_C}\rangle$ is (see App.~\ref{app:perturbation-energy-chern})

 which can be understood as a nonchiral-flat U(4) FM with the maximal possible U(4) polarization for fixed $\nu$ and $\nu_C$.
 The $e_Y=\pm1$ subspaces of Chern basis thus have a nonchiral-flat U(4) FM coupling between them.
 However, since the representation matrices of the Chern basis $e_Y=\pm1$ differ by a unitary transformation $\tau_z$, the physical valley polarizations of Chern basis $e_Y=\pm1$ differ by a $\pi$ valley rotation about the $z$-axis (Fig.~\ref{fig:valley}(c)).
-The first order perturbation energy of the state $|\Psi_{\nu,\nu_C}\rangle$ is (App.~\ref{app:perturbation-energy-chern})
+The perturbation energy of the state $|\Psi_{\nu,\nu_C}\rangle$ up to order $w_0^2$ is (see App.~\ref{app:perturbation-energy-chern})

 where we have defined